 So I took it as my mission to make my own: for future gifts to friends and family (what a great gift these would be!), but also to show my readers just how far you can take the concept of 'homemade foods'!

 So I bought a pack of 20 boston round bottles (4 oz) off the internet, 50 vanilla pods from Ebay, and cute ribbon I found at Winners.
-Finding the day to actually make the stuff was the main dilemma... until today.
+Finding the time to actually make the stuff was the main dilemma... until today.
 So, I grabbed some vodka and some rum and got to work!

 Homemade Vanilla Extract

 Ingredients:- vanilla pods (you will need about 5 pods per cup of alcohol...
 I used 2-3 pods per 4 oz bottle)

 - alchohol: vodka, rum, or brandy (a 4 oz bottle holds 1/2 cup liquid)

 - decorations and labels, if you wish